HongTie/LAB_TEST/README.md

 # Test of the AIINS LAB

 #There are three files, each for a task.
-#The file's naming order is same with the task.
+#The file's naming order is same with the tasks.
-#A README.txt is in every file respectively.
+#A README.txt exist in every file respectively.